Scutellaria leonardii (Leonard's Skullcap)

 Notes:

-Leonard's Skullcap was once treated as a variant of Scutellaria parvula (Small Skullcap, going by var. missouriensis), which is more restricted to the bluffs and upland woods of SE Minnesota.
-S. parvula is generally more hairy throughout with glandular hairs (S. leonardii has glandless hairs), more oval leaves and up to 5 veins on each side of the mid-vein.
-Leonard's Skullcap established quite well as a small garden border in sandy soil.
+Leonard's Skullcap is more commonly known as a variety of Scutellaria parvula (Small Skullcap, var. missouriensis) but in Minnesota it's treated as its own species.
+It is not uncommon in dry sandy prairies, savannas and bluffs, but has occasionally been recorded in moister habitats.
+S. parvula is distinguished by its glandular hairs (S. leonardii has non-glandular hairs), more oval leaves and 3 to 5 veins on each side of the mid-vein.
+Leonard's Skullcap establishes quite well as a small garden border in sandy soil or a rock garden.

 More photos

 Photos by K. Chayka taken at Lost Valley SNA, Washington County.
-Photos courtesy Peter M. Dziuk taken in Anoka County.
+Photos by Peter M. Dziuk taken in Anoka and Washington counties.

 Comments